 Hymn to God The Father Analysis by John Donne | Stanza by Stanza

 John Donne was born for religious poetry.
 “A Hymn to God The Father” belongs to “Holy Sonnets” of John Donne, in which he, after careful analysis of his life, asks forgiveness of his sins.
 John Donne was not only a person who wrote religious poetry.
 Many poets tried to write religious poems, in which they praised the God and the Christ.
 Romans and Greeks had also written hymns, in which they praised their gods.
 As for as Christianity is concerned, many poets dedicated their lives to write holy sonnets.
 John Donne is greatest among them.
-Donne is remembered until today because no one could surpass him in writing religious poems.
-Although he started from love poetry, yet his fame is dependent on “Holy Sonnets”.
+Donne is remembered until today because no one can surpass him in writing religious poems.
+Although he started from love poetry, yet his fame was dependent on “Holy Sonnets”.
 Click to read the actual poem on poetryfoundation instead of analysis of “A Hymn to God The Father”.

 Stanza-I Analysis of “A Hymn to God The Father”:

 Donne starts the poem with a plea of forgiveness for the first sin; the sin which was committed by Adam and Eve.
 Although John Donne has no contribution in it, yet he puts his plea in front of God while remembering the very first sin of humankind.
 From the start of the first stanza, it seems that the poet is not trying to praise God but getting forgiveness from Him for his sins and the universal sin.
 Readers can witness the theme of repentance and regret in the very first stanza of the poem.
 John Donne knows that he is not part of very first sin but he also knows that he is not perfect; therefore, he focuses on forgiveness and mercy of the God.
 In his life, he has committed many sins.
 He strongly repents on his wrongdoings.